andreasfloros/Draw2D-Reimplementation/doc/BusWire Interfaces.md

 ```
 Symbol of Symbol.Msg
-ManualRoute of wireId: WireId * segmentIndex: int * mousePos: XYPos // moves the specified wire segment
+ManualRouting of wireId: WireId * segmentIndex: int * mousePos: XYPos // moves the specified wire segment
-AutoRoute // Auto routes all wires from their starting positions
+AutoRouteAll // Auto routes all wires from their starting positions
 ```

 # Symbol to BusWire